• Skip to content

 Lactase non-persistence (hypolactasia)

 This happens when your child’s lactase enzymes gradually start to decrease.
-This is genetic and very common – about 70% of people have this type of lactose intolerance.
+This is the most common cause of lactose intolerance – up to 70% of people have this type of lactose intolerance.
 Symptoms can start after the age of 5 years, but they’re usually more noticeable in teenagers and young adults.
 Children can usually still tolerate small amounts of lactose in their daily diets.

 Secondary lactose intolerance